-Cheree provides psychological care for people in rural and remote areas.
+Cheree provides psychological care for people in rural and remote areas across Australia.

-People living in rural and regional Australia can now bulk bill up to 10 sessions per year for telehealth consults under Medicare (with a GP referral).
+People living in rural and regional Australia can now obtain the Medicare rebate for up to 10 sessions per year for telehealth consults (with a GP referral).
 This enables people in rural/remote areas to access a psychologist from the comfort of own homes over the internet using Skype or their web-cam.

-The rebate for psychological services via telehealth is available for people living in Modified Monash Model (MMM) regions 4 to 7, which cover smaller country towns and remote locations.
+Normal fee's apply.
+The Medicare rebate for psychological services via telehealth is only available for people living in Modified Monash Model (MMM) regions 4 to 7, which cover smaller country towns and remote locations.
 People living in Lithgow (which is MMM region 4) qualify.

 You can check your MMM classification of your location here to see if you live in MMM regions 4 to 7, thereby qualifying for the rural telehealth rebate.